 Some students just don’t feel comfortable discussing race in class.
-I used to be one of those people who would avoid talking about issues related to my race in class until I got more comfortable with my major and those around me.
+I used to be one of those people who would avoid talking about issues related to my race in class.
+Eventually, I got more comfortable with my major and those around me.
 That took a ton of time, though.

 This is not your chance to get information about black people or any other race of people straight from the mouth of one of those people.
 I cannot speak for my entire race.